-2.3 Use of Sub-Teams
+2.3.
+Use of Sub-Teams

 The WG may decide to employ sub-teams as an efficient means of delegating topics or assignments to be completed.
 Sub-team members need to have a clear understanding of issues they work on as well as the results to be achieved.
-The members of sub-teams report their results to whole working group for review and approval.
-The WG should indicate whether or not it would like to have meetings of the sub-team recorded and/or transcribed.
+The members of sub-teams report their results to whole team for review and approval.
+The WG should indicate

-Any member of the WG may serve on any sub-team; however, depending upon the specific tasks to be accomplished, the Chair should ensure that the sub-team is properly balanced with the appropriate skills and resources to ensure successful completion.
-It is recommended that the sub-team appoints a coordinator who heads up the sub-team and is responsible for providing regular progress updates to the Working Group.
-There is no need for formal confirmation by the CO or WG of such a coordinator.
+Any member of the WG can serve on any sub-team; however, depending upon the specific tasks to be accomplished, the Chair should ensure that the sub-team is properly balanced with the appropriate skills and resources to ensure successful completion.
+It is recommended that the sub-team appoints a co-ordinator who heads up the sub-team and is responsible for providing regular progress updates to the Working Group.
+There is no need for formal confirmation by the CO or WG of such a co-ordinator.